Removing Tar Stains on Carpet

 Cleaning Products

-Below are some cleaning methods you can try to remove tar stains from carpet.
+Below are some cleaning methods you can try for removing tar stains from carpet.

 Tar Removers

-Tar removers can be purchased from home stores and auto supply stores.
-Make sure to try it someplace inconspicuous in case it stains the carpet.
+Tar removers can be purchased from home stores, amazon and auto supply stores.
+Make sure to test a small area in an inconspicuous place first in case it stains the carpet.

 WD-40

 If you’re not into expensive chemicals, try WD-40.
 Spray on a little and wait a while.
-Blot and gently rub a little and the tar should come out of the rug.
+Gently blot the area and the tar should come out of the rug.

 Rubbing Alcohol